PoGOHWH/iitc-ce-pogo-s2/README.md

 # Pogo-Tools
 This is script to that tries to help finding out info about Pokestops and Gyms in Pokemon Go.
 Is is a plugin for IITC to run in https://ingress.com/intel, you need an Ingress account and IITC already installed.
+I've published an additional page with an [overview of the features](https://gitlab.com/AlfonsoML/pogo-s2/wikis/How-to-add-new-PoI-to-your-city).

 Check [this post](https://www.reddit.com/r/TheSilphRoad/comments/9fn61y/tutorial_pogo_s2_plugin_for_ingress_intel/) to learn how to install and configure it.
 I'm gonna write my own description below, just follow whatever steps you find easier.